-To understand the structure of the solutions and the gain related to margin decisions, we choose two illustrative instances, namely the Solomon instances R20\_2 and R20\_3, both of which could be solved to optimality by model~\eqref{eq:pricing1_single} for all the tested margin values.
-For each of these two instances, Table~\ref{tab:5} has two blocks of columns: one is devoted to the results on the two considered instances when margin decisions are considered, and the other to the results when the margins are fixed to different values of $m \in M$.
-For the BPMD, for every tested set of margins, the profit of the leader (i.e., the optimal solution value), the percentage of items served with high, medium, and low margins respectively, the percentage of served customers, and the computational time.
+To understand the structure of the solutions and the gain related to margin decisions, we choose two illustrative instances, namely the \textit{Solomon instances} R20\_2 and R20\_3, both of which could be solved to optimality by model~\eqref{eq:pricing1_single} for all the tested margin values, even without the warm-start solution provided by the heuristic.

+Table~\ref{tab:5} has two blocks of columns: one is devoted to the results on the two considered instances when margin decisions are considered, and the other to the results when the margins are fixed to different values of $m \in M$.
+For the BPMD, for every tested set of margins $M$, we report the profit of the platform, the percentage of items served with high, medium, and low margins respectively, the percentage of served customers, and the computational time.
 For the BPFM, in every row we report the profit of the platform and the computational time when considering all margins fixed to either low, or high or, if $|M|=3$, medium, as well as when considering different random margins chosen within $M$ for every item.

-From the first block of the table, it is evident that the higher the considered margins are, the more diverse the solutions are, in terms of the margins applied in optimal solutions, and the more difficult is to solve them.
-Furthermore, for the leader, it seems more convenient to consider (i) higher margins, and (ii) a higher number of margins.
+From the first block of the table, it is evident that the higher the considered margins are, the more diverse the solutions are, in terms of the margins applied in optimal solutions, and the more difficult it is to solve them.
+Furthermore, for the leader, it seems more convenient to consider $i)$ higher margins, and $ii)$ a higher number of margins.
 When comparing the first and the second blocks of columns of the tables, we can clearly notice the added value in terms of the platform's profit from making margin decisions as compared to operating under fixed margins.